syncfusion-content/angularjs-docs/angular-1/PivotGrid/Grid-Layout.md

 ![](Grid-Layout_images/layout-excel.png)

 ## Top Summary Layout

+I> This feature is applicable only for OLAP datasource only at Server Mode.

 A layout in which summary cells are positioned at the top of each parent member and their child members appear next to them.
 The enumeration property `e-layout` needs to be set to **"ej.PivotGrid.Layout.NormalTopSummary"** in-order to view PivotGrid in top summaries layout.

 {% highlight js %}